oskardudycz/event-driven.io/content/posts/2023-04-02--chat_gpt_revolution_or_not/index.en.md

 I explained some dangers in [Computer says no!
 Why we might have an issue with Artificial Intelligence soon](/en/computer_says_no_we_may_have_an_issue_with_ai_soon/).
 Those models are as objective as the people who trained them and tuned their parameters.

-**We'll need to learn to use it cautiously and ethically, as IT people teach others about that.**
+**We'll need to learn to use it cautiously and ethically, as IT people teach others about that.** It's a big concern, especially since it doesn't seem to be the highest priority for the companies.
+Prove?
+[Microsoft just layed off an ethical AI team](https://techcrunch.com/2023/03/13/microsoft-lays-off-an-ethical-ai-team-as-it-doubles-down-on-openai).

 We should also get the tools to help us fight those fakes or detect AI-generated stuff.
 That won't be easy, but the need will be so strong that I expect this arms race to start soon.